denistsoi/franklinchen.github.io/source/_posts/2011-10-25-rip-john-mccarthy-but-lisp-will-never-die.markdown

 I can imagine books similar to SICP using more recent, sophisticated, statically typed languages such as ML, Haskell, or Scala, but the exposition would require more careful design, because Lisp's macros and its "pun" of using S-expression syntax to represent abstract syntax make a lot of things easier.

 (I did then go learn C and C++ and find a job.
-Later discovering ML and Haskell and loving programming even more is yet another story.)
+Later discovering ML and Haskell and loving programming even more, and continuing on from there to the present is many more stories.)

 ## Conclusion